kamilazdybal/PCAfold/docs/index.rst

 **PCAfold** is published in the `SoftwareX journal <https://authors.elsevier.com/sd/article/S2352711020303435>`_.
 If you use **PCAfold** in a scientific publication, you can cite the software as:

+  Zdybał, K., Armstrong, E., Parente, A. and Sutherland, J.C., 2020.
+PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds.
+SoftwareX, 12, p.100630.

+or using BibTeX:

 .. code-block:: text

   @article{pcafold2020,